WHERE TO GO AND WHAT TO DO IN NORWAY

 Cruises normally start in Bergen and go as far as Cape North, lasting from 2D/1N to a whole week – without a doubt, it is one of the very best things to do in Norway.

 The highlight of the trip for me was cruising in the Geirangerfjord.
-This is a 15km long fjord that is protected by the UNESCO.
-You can admire the natural beauty of Norway while comfortably sat on the deck of your boat, as it cruises past the lush green vegetation and waterfalls, with the peaks of the fjords capped by snow or hidden by clouds.
+This is a 15km long fjord that is protected by UNESCO.
+You can admire the natural beauty of Norway while comfortably sitting on the deck of your boat, as it cruises past the lush green vegetation and waterfalls, with the peaks of the fjords capped by snow or hidden by clouds.

 Once you get close enough to the town of Geiranger the cruise boats will dock away from the shore (they’re too big to dock in the harbor!) and smaller boats will take you to the harbor.
 Here shuttle buses will take you to the top of the fjord, where you can admire the cliffs from above, one of the best views I have ever seen!